RobertoFreireFerrazPassos/EventSourcing-and-Cqrs/README.md

 <summary style="font-size:14px">Pending Items</summary>
 <p>

+- Event contract to be publish and consumed requires that use the same namespace.
+So, modify to use only one and create a unique library for that.
+Maybe, Event.DataContract

+- Add logic to keep order while sending and receiving events via rabbitmq.
+Maybe, add timestamp in event outbox table

-- Understand RabbitMq and fix bug on queue that sometimes it does not send event
+- It seems that sometimes it does not send event via rabbitmq

-- Understand and implement Circuit breaker with Polly
+- Understand and see it can implement Circuit breaker with Polly

 https://makolyte.com/csharp-circuit-breaker-with-polly/

-- Implement Kafka to comunicate between OutboxHandler and Receipts Api

 - Implement To do search for: "// TO DO"

-- Study and try to improve the repositories
+- Try to improve the repositories

-- Study the correct form to AddMediatR in RegisterServices
+- Try to correct form to AddMediatR in RegisterServices

 - It is duplicating menu items in database